ediloren/EM-Workbench-for-FreeCAD/README.md

 - [FastHenry](https://www.fastfieldsolvers.com/fasthenry2.htm) inductance solver: ongoing development including GUI support
 - [FasterCap](https://www.fastfieldsolvers.com/fastercap.htm) capacitance solver: ongoing development, today at the stage of Python macro only, for creating an input file

+## Version

+The current version of the ElectroMagnetic workbench can be shown, once installed, from the **EM** menu, selecting **About**.

+The version number is also reported in the sources, in the global variable **EM_VERSION** in the file EM_Globals.py.

 ## Installing

 The ElectroMagnetic workbench is managed as a FreeCAD addon.
+It can be installed from within FreeCAD using the add-ons manager under the <b>Tools</b> menu, see the [FreeCAD add-on documentation](https://www.freecadweb.org/wiki/Std_AddonMgr) for more specific instructions

+### Manual installation

+This addon can also be manually installed, but this method is not recommended, as the add-ons manager provides a more user friendly experience.

-This addon can be downloaded by clicking the **Download ZIP** button found on top of the page, or using **Git**.
-The addon must be placed in your user's FreeCAD/Mod folder.
+If you still wish to manually install the workbench, you can download it by clicking the **Download ZIP** button found on top of the page, or using **Git**.
+The addon must be un-zipped in your user's FreeCAD/Mod folder.

 **Note**: Your user's FreeCAD folder location is obtained by typing in FreeCAD's python console: `FreeCAD.ConfigGet("UserAppData")`.

-You must then rename the new folder 'EM'.
-I.e., the new folder structure must be <UserAppData>/Mod/EM.
+You must then rename the new folder 'EM', i.e. the new folder structure must be <UserAppData>/Mod/EM.
 Opening, or closing/reopening FreeCAD then reloads the workbenches, and the E.M. workbench will show up in the pull-down workbenches menu in FreeCAD.

 ## Additional information